willymcallister/willymcallister.github.io/_articles/logic.md

 "Is today Friday?"

-this can be modeled as a boolean variable because the answer to this question is either TRUE or FALSE.
+this can be modeled as a Boolean variable because the answer to this question is either TRUE or FALSE.
 {% endcapture %}{% include details.html %}

 ### Operators